 He has worked and traveled extensively, in both the near and far world—from northern Finland to South Africa.
 In the 1980s, he spent time with Hopi Indians, and was adopted into the tribe.
 His stories speak to the truth of mythology and to what he calls “radical aliveness,” which is being completely present with what is—accepting, dancing, and appreciating what is.
 His stories and medicine foster an elemental link between cultures and between eras.

 As the horizons morph, and the seas and sands trade places, our elders are all the more essential.
 Their teachings feed our spirits, and their presence can help us to heal and transform our world from the inside out.
-At another time, I will share more of Charles’s living history and extraordinary journey.
-For now, I offer this chat he and I shared recently, trusting that it will touch the places within you that believe in mystery and magic.
+I offer this chat he and I shared recently, trusting that it will touch the places within you that believe in mystery and magic.

 Charles: I think in some ways, life is about trauma.
 I was led to understand, through ancient cultures and shamanic traditions, that life is an initiator.
 I can call it PTSD, I can call it lots of things and experiences, but this is an individual whose psyche has been ruptured in some way.
 Other terms are EP (Emotional Part) and ANP (Apparently Normal Part), where the emotional part has been split off or disassociated in some way, generally through a trauma.
 I connect to those places where the traumatized part of a being has disassociated to.
 Through attention, through questioning, we bring that part that has been split off back.
 It comes back with medicine, it comes back with information, and creates a place of integration.
 So many people act out in this culture because of their addiction to drama, and that’s reinforced culturally.
 It takes someone with what I call “searing presence” to stand present.